danbev/learning-nodejs/notes/snapshot.md

       }
     }
 ```
-Notice the first thing that happes is that an int is read from the `source_`
+Notice the first thing that happens is that an int is read from the `source_`
 which is the reference id that should be used to lookup the reference in the
 list of external references.
-This address will then be written to the current
+This address will then be written to the `current`
 position.
-So that was how external references are handled.
+So that is how external references are handled.

 Next, a new IsolateData instance will be created:
 ```c++